Hayden-Cao/PCB_Custom_Arduino/README.md

 **Overview:**

-  This project is based off information from the Udemy Course - Design a board in 15 hours.
-Step-by-Step tutorial based on Arduino project (Altium), and the open-source Arduino Uno R3 schematic.
+  This project is created based off information from the Udemy Course - Learn to Design Your Own Boards, and the open-source Arduino Uno R3 schematic.
+The PCB was created using Altium Designer and the project focuses on creating a schematic library from scratch and creating footprints in the PCB library from scratch.
+Then the parts are used in the making of the schematic which is then imported into the PCB designer where PCB placement and layout is performed.

 **Encountered Issues:**